Please read the genre-specific guidelines before submitting to Lunch Ticket.

 Thank you for your interest in submitting to Lunch Ticket.
 We look forward reviewing your submission!

 Please read these guidelines thoroughly before submitting to Lunch Ticket.
 Submissions that do not adhere to our guidelines will not be considered.

 Visual Art can be submitted year-round.
 However, submissions will only be reviewed between February 1st and May 1st.
 We accept photography, mixed-media, painting, sculpture, installation, printmaking, graphic narratives, and other 2D work.

 Visual Art Submission Guidelines:

-- Please submit once per submission period.
+- Please submit to only one genre once per submission reading period.